shreyasHpandya/workflow/overview.rst

 ------------

 - fork all the third party projects that are going to be used.
-- host private code in bitbucket
+- host private code in ``bitbucket``
-- all the used and created projects must exist in github or bitbucket acting as master repo. and project must be on only one of them not both of them because there is only one master repo
+- all the used and created projects must exist in ``github`` or ``bitbucket`` acting as master repositories. and project must be on only one of them and not in both of them because there is only one master repository.
+To maintain backup of master repositories however, create ``git-mirror`` repository.
-- clone projects into local workspace for it to be available offline (clone from our forked repo)
+- clone projects into local workspace for it to be available off-line (clone from our forked repository)

 Documentation
 =============